arqex/fluxify/README.md

 ```

 ### Store updater and events
-The callback will receive always a writable ```updater``` object as the first argument.
+Callbacks will receive always a ```updater``` object as the first argument.
 Using that object is the only way of updating a store, and it is only available in action callbacks forcing the developer to update the stores only there, as the Flux architecture recommends.
 To update the store, use the ```updater.set``` method, it will change store's property values and emit events that can be listener by the rest of the application.
 The rest of the arguments received are the ones given to ```doAction```.
 In every update, two events are emitted by the store: